A Complete Guide to PPC Ad Targeting Options

 Keywords are phrases advertisers use to tell platforms like Google and Bing what searches we want to show up for.

 When someone goes to Google and types in “red shoes”, Google will scan your account to see if you have the keyword “red shoes” in your account.

 If you do, then you’re eligible to show up for the query.
 If not, then your ad won’t show.

-Many other factors also influence whether your ads will show for a certain query (e.g., keyword match types, negative keywords, and your keyword bids).
+There are many other factors that influence whether your ads will show for a certain query, like keyword match types, negative keywords, and your keyword bids, but that’s a topic for another chapter.

 Dynamic Search Ads

+The second type of targeting for Search is called Dynamic Search Ads, or DSA.

-Dynamic Search Ads (DSA) campaigns are relatively new to the PPC playground and are a shift away from keyword targeting.
+DSA campaigns are relatively new to the PPC playground and are a shift away from keyword targeting.

 Instead of providing the platforms with a list of keywords, you provide them with your website and the engines will match to user queries that are related to your site content.